zenml-io/zenml-projects/zen-news-summarization/README.md

 creates a report and posts it.
 - **The steps**: There is a concrete implementation for each step defined above.
-  - For the `collect` step, we have the [`bbc_news_source`](src/zennews/steps/sources/bbc.py) which (on default) collects the top stories from the BBC news feed and prepares [`Article`](src/zennews/models/article.py) objects.
+  - For the `collect` step, we have the [`bbc_news_source`](src/zennews/steps/sources/bbc.py) which (by default) collects the top stories from the BBC news feed and prepares [`Article`](src/zennews/models/article.py) objects.
   - For the `summarize` step, we have implemented [`bart_large_cnn_samsum`](src/zennews/steps/summarize/bart_large_cnn_samsum.py) step.
-As the name suggests, it uses bart model to generate summaries.
+As the name suggests, it uses the BART model to generate summaries.
   - Ultimately, for the `report` step, we have implemented the [`post_summaries`](src/zennews/steps/report/report.py) step.
 It showcases how a generalized step can function within a ZenML